Legal Representation for Victims of Hospital Infections

 Hospital-acquired infections are a serious problem that can have devastating consequences.
 Health care providers have a professional duty to patients to ensure they are treated in clean, safe environments.
-When this does not happen, patients may contract nosocomial infections, or more commonly, these are referred to as hospital acquired infections (HAI).
+When this does not happen, patients may contract nosocomial infections, or more commonly, these are referred to as hospital-acquired infections (HAI).

-Hospital infections often occur because surgeons, nurses or doctors failed to provide a sufficiently clean environment for their patients.
+Hospital infections often occur because surgeons, nurses, or doctors failed to provide a sufficiently clean environment for their patients.
 When medical professionals fail to follow applicable standards or follow approved medical procedures, patients may develop infections while staying at a medical facility.

-The Centers for Disease Control and Prevention (CDC) reports about 2 million people suffer hospital-acquired infections each year, with about 100,000 of those resulting in death.
+The Centers for Disease Control and Prevention (CDC) reports about 2 million people to suffer hospital-acquired infections each year, with about 100,000 of those resulting in death.
 An additional 1.5 million nursing home residents suffer a preventable infection during the course of their care.
 In fact, on any given day, 1 in 25 hospital patients suffer at least one healthcare-associated infection.

-The Hospital acquired infection rate in New York is not good.
+The Hospital-acquired infection rate in New York is not good.
 HAI Reports from the CDC revealed New York in particular has major room for improvement in this regard.

-The most common hospital acquired infections are:
+The most common hospital-acquired infections are:

 As personal injury attorneys, we handle all manner of injuries and grievances that are caused by the neglect of others, including serious infections that occurred in a hospital.
 If you checked into a hospital and you are now worse than before you went in for medical treatment, you may have grounds for a negligence claim.
 It’s critical you take strong legal action as soon as possible.

 Our law firm routinely reviews medical records and verifies that hospitals followed all the rules and regulations while a client was a patient.
-Courts overseeing medical malpractice lawsuits stemming from these infections have ruled these kinds of illnesses are preventable, and that doctors, nurses, medical technicians, hospitals and nursing homes aren’t doing enough to stop them.
+Courts overseeing medical malpractice lawsuits stemming from these infections have ruled these kinds of illnesses are preventable, and that doctors, nurses, medical technicians, hospitals, and nursing homes aren’t doing enough to stop them.

-Hospitals, like most public spaces are filled with bacteria.
+Hospitals, like most public spaces, are filled with bacteria.
 The problem is that sick people or those undergoing surgery are more vulnerable to infection from these bacteria.
 Hospitals have many procedures in place to protect patients from being exposed.
-However sometimes a hospital or staff cuts corners, gets sloppy or is just plain lax about patient safeguards.
+However, sometimes a hospital or staff cuts corners, gets sloppy or is just plain lax about patient safeguards.
 When this happens and patients suffer, the hospital and staff can be held accountable.

-If you develop an infection while in a hospital, hopefully they will provide you with a quick diagnosis and proper treatment.
+If you develop an infection while in a hospital, hopefully, they will provide you with a quick diagnosis and proper treatment.
 Delayed diagnosis or treatment of a hospital-associated infection can result in a condition called sepsis, which is when the infection is spread via the blood throughout the body, which can cause septic shock resulting in death.
 If a diagnosis was delayed because you were not monitored adequately or the correct treatment was not given, the hospital and staff may be liable for the harm they caused.

-If you experienced no substantial harm from the infection, in general you would not have grounds to file a malpractice lawsuit.
+If you experienced no substantial harm from the infection, in general, you would not have grounds to file a malpractice lawsuit.

 Medical malpractice lawsuits are geared towards compensating patients and families who have suffered substantial financial or other losses as the result of faulty care.
 Substantial loss usually means a long-term or permanent disability or death.

 Your case will be given the careful attention of our team of talented NY medical malpractice attorneys.
-Our firm has handled thousands of personal injury cases and has successfully negotiated and litigated millions of dollars in jury awards, settlements and insurance claims.
+Our firm has handled thousands of personal injury cases and has successfully negotiated and litigated millions of dollars in jury awards, settlements, and insurance claims.

 If necessary, we can help you file a hospital infection report in New York if we believe that’s the best way to resolve your case.
 We will not rest until justice is served.